saifjamsheer/deep-spike/README.md

 # SpikeSort
 ###  Detecting, Extracting, and Classifying Neural Spikes from Extracellular Action Potential Recordings

-Final Project for EE40098 Computational Intelligence at the University of Bath

-This project consists of the following:

-1. Signal processing
-2. Detecting positions of spikes
-3. Extracting waveforms of individual spikes
-4. Model training and evaluation
-5. Parameter optimization with simulated annealing
-6. Classifying spikes within submission recording
+Final Project for EE40098 Computational Intelligence at the University of Bath.
+The goal of the project is to process extracellular action potential recordings and automatically identify when extracllular action potentials (neural spikes) occur, and what neuron type produced each spike.
+The recordings contain thousands of spikes with subtly different morphologies produced by four different types of neuron.
+The processing of the recordings involves detecting when in time each spike occurs and extracting them for subsequent classification.
+This information enables the selective recording from individual neurons, a critically unmet need in modern neuroscience.

+The final system correctly classified 3420 neural spikes on the submission dataset, which contains a real recording made from the cortical region of the brain of a human, and thus achieved a classification accuracy of 0.9286.